waggle-sensor/wes-chirpstack-device-tracker/README.md

 ## Test Suite

+### Unit Test
-To run the test suite download the requirements in the test folder, then run the following command
+To run unit tests download the requirements in `/test/`, then run the following command
 ```
 pytest
 ```

-> TODO: include notes on running scalene
+### Integration Test
+To test wes-chirpstack-tracker in a k3s cluster use the yaml files in `/test/kubernetes/`.

 ## More Information
 - A "Manifest" refers to a JSON file stored within a node that provides information about its hardware specifications, project details, and other relevant data.